node-red/node-red-nodegen/README.md

 # Node generator for Node-RED

-Node generator is a command line tool to generate Node-RED nodes based on various sources such as an Open API document or a Function node.
+Node generator is a command line tool to generate Node-RED nodes based on various sources such as an OpenAPI document or a Function node.
 It helps developers dramatically reduce the time to implement Node-RED nodes.

 ## Installation